cplkake/Polis-Accessibility-Testing/README.md

 ```bash
 0 2 * * * /path/to/venv/bin/python3 /path/to/upload2googlesheets.py
 ```
+The test has already been automated to run by 2 AM every day

 ### Verify
 - Open the Google Sheet to check the uploaded data.